+- Frame development sites with built edges against streets. - .
 Buildings must be oriented towards the abutting roads.
-Parking areas should be located at the rear of retail buildings or underground.
+Parking areas should be located at the rear of retail buildings or

 - Establish an engaging street frontage or embed smaller retail units into the anchor store façade if the store is in areas with strong pedestrian focus.
-Ensure that each retail unit has a separate entry. - rovide large, transparent glazing to allow views to the interior and increase window displays to showcase merchandise wherever possible. - Avoid exterior ramps and stair access to retail spaces and main entries into buildings. - Provide large, transparent glazing to allow views to the interior and increase window displays to showcase merchandise wherever possible. - At-grade large format retail CRUs should either be set behind smaller CRU frontages with a smaller entrance at ground level or located on the 2nd floor with smaller retail at grade. - Avoid storefronts set back behind columned arcades that reduce retail visibility.
+Ensure that each retail unit has a separate entry. - · rovide large, transparent glazing to allow views to the interior and increase window displays to showcase merchandise wherever - Avoid exterior ramps and stair access to retail spaces and main entries into buildings. - Provide large, transparent glazing to allow views to the interior and increase window displays to showcase merchandise - .
+At-grade large format retail CRUs should either be set behind smaller CRU frontages with a smaller entrance at ground level or located on the 2nd floor with smaller retail at grade.